Shuzhengz/TritonHacks-Python_Hard/README.md

   - **Background story (context)**: The engineers aboard the spaceship have created the AVHC (stands for A Very Huge Camera), a super high-resolution camera!
   The problem is the images are simply too big to be processed by the algorithms on your computer in real time.

-  - **Challenge**: Using OpenCV’s various methods of feature detection, you will identify important features that are present in the photos that the AVHC took.
+  - **Challenge**: Using OpenCV’s various methods of feature detection, you will identify the faces that are present in the photos that the AVHC took.
   You will then extract these features and generate smaller images that your computer can handle.
-Each of your generated images cannot exceed 3MP in resolution.
+Each of your generated images cannot exceed [a set amount] in resolution.

 - NumPy (+ maybe scripy)